jroesch/rfcs/active/0000-higher-kinded-types.md

 Other languages with higher kinds and traits (typeclasses) support this behavior already.
 There are a few quirks though.
-In both Haskell and Scala it is possible for our dispatch type to be only higher kinded
+In both Haskell and Scala it is possible for our dispatch type to be only higher kinded.

 For example in Functor: